Share this

 The coronavirus pandemic has been a defining moment for the EU.
 Instead of turning inwards during this time of crisis, EU Member States demonstrated the strength of the union in deciding to tackle the challenges posed by the pandemic together.

-In order to finance this recovery plan, the Commission plans to raise mutualised debt.
-This is a historic move showing unprecedented European solidarity.
+In order to finance this recovery plan, the Commission set out a plan to raise mutualised debt.
+This was a historic move showing unprecedented European solidarity.

 This is an opportunity to further our goals of a green and digital future in the EU.
 30% of the funds under these budgets will target climate change and Horizon Europe (the EU’s programme for research and innovation) will receive €95.5 billion.